sydneyhnguyen/cs340project/README.md

 # cs340project

-## How to install required tools (you can link to tool pages for the main instructions).
+## How to install required tools

 	Alloy download: https://alloytools.org/download.html
 	Sterling download: https://sterling-js.github.io/download/

 ## How to run the project.

 	To run our project, you can execute our run statements and our check statement to view temporal instances of our model.
+Specifically, there are four run statements, each checking one scenario in coalesce - coalescing with a predecessor block, coalescing with a successor block, freeing with no coalescing, and coalescing three blocks into one.
+The check statement also checks the assertion that there are never free adjacent blocks after calling free.

 	The visualizations can be recreated using Sterling’s visualizer depending on how you would like to visualize the instances.To visualize temporal instances, you must go into the XML file created from a run statement and create individual XML files for each instance ensuring that the heading & footer of the original XML file is present in each instance XML, as well as edit “backloop” to 0 and “traces; to 1.

 ## The general problem our project is tackling